opentimestamps/opentimestamps-client/README.md

 almost certainly be possible to write conversion tools for any non-backwards-compatible changes.

-It's very likely that the REST protocol used to communicate with calendars will change, including in backwards incompatible ways.
+It's very likely that the REST protocol used to communicate with remote calendars will change, including in backwards incompatible ways.
 If this happens you'll just need to upgrade your client; existing timestamps will be unaffected.

 ## Known Issues